 I represent an eclectic list of fiction and nonfiction, and am interested in smart, funny, useful books of all kinds.
 I love fiction that has something to say and nonfiction that knows how to say it.

 I’m always on the lookout for literary and multicultural fiction, mysteries, horror, and graphic novels.
 On the nonfiction side, I’m looking for narrative nonfiction, pop culture, humor, music, science, and sports.
 I’m particularly interested in Asian American and biracial perspectives.

-I graduated from Pratt Institute with a two-year degree in Graphic Design/Illustration before continuing my education at the City College of New York where I major in English Literature and am a part of the school’s Publishing Certificate Program, learning the ins and outs of the publishing industry.
-As an intern at McKinnon Literary, I handle reading submissions, writing reader’s reports, scheduling and other administrative tasks, and being go-to tech help.
+I graduated with a two-year degree from Kingsborough Community College in Journalism & Print Media before continuing my education at City College where I am currently a senior.
+I major in English with a concentration in Creative Writing.
+I am also enrolled in the Publishing Certificate Program which has provided me with a great overview of the publishing industry.
+As an intern at McKinnon Literary, I handle reading submissions, writing reader’s reports, scheduling, operations, and other administrative tasks.